carimado/wordle/README.md

         - If match, Green; if wrong position, Yellow; if incorrect, Dark Grey - ✅

 - [ ] Make it legit!
-    1. Align Everything - ✅
+    1. Align Everything (CSS) - ✅
     2. Create Modals for Win/Lose State (HTML / CSS) - ✅
     4. Popout animaton when tiles are displayed - ✅
     5. Reset Game (JS) -
     6. Flip and Shake Tiles (CSS / JS) -
     7. How To Play Modal (HTML / CSS / JS) -
     8. Listen for keyup on Keyboard -
+    9. User to use only valid words -

 ✓✓✓✓✓